wanwenli/myblog/_posts/2016-10-25-Kafka-Consumer-Group.md

 most of them are not in use.
 A direct result is
 it is almost impossible to list out all the consumer groups.
-ZooKeeper client throws runtime exception due to buffer overflow due to the overwhelming amount of child nodes.
+ZooKeeper client throws runtime exception because the buffer overflows due to the overwhelming amount of child nodes.
 The error message is something like: